rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 **Installation Instructions**

-In zsh prior to 5.8 I used the zsh plugin to install zsh-syntax-highlighting.
-The install page now recommends installing zsh-syntax-highlighting manually instead of using the `oh-my-zsh` plugin.
 The zsh-syntax-highlighting installation instructions are [here](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md).

 Luckily, zsh-syntax-highlighting is in the Ubuntu repository so installation of the package is simple.
-Here is how you would check if you weren’t sure
+Here is how you would check if you weren’t sure:

 ```bash hl_lines="1"
 sudo apt search zsh-syntax-highlighting